inconvergent/weird/README.md

 4. A tool for drawing `svg` files: `wsvg`.
 See [draw.lisp](/examples/draw.lisp).

+In addition the library contains a number of useful tools for dealing with (predominantly) vector graphics.

 ![Sun](img/sun.png)

 ## Weir Graphs and Alterations

-The most interesting part of the `weir` graph structure is `alterations`.
+In my opinion, the most interesting part of the `weir` graph structure is `alterations`.
 An `alteration` is a change that will be applied to the structure at the end of a given context, provided it is valid.

-The main motivation behind this is that this makes it possible to "queue" up a number of changes that will be applied at a later time.
+The main motivation behind this is that this makes it possible to gather up a number of changes that will be applied to the graph at a later time.
 This makes it possible to access the state in the `weir` instance while you are creating the alterations.
 Without there being any changes made to the state of the `weir` instance while the alterations are being created.
 Once all alterations are created, the valid ones will be applied.

-Existing alterations in `weir` are postfixed with `?`. it might look like this:
+Existing alterations in `weir` are postfixed with `?`.
+It might look like this:

 ```lisp
 (weir:with (wer %)